 Aikido is a nonviolent Japanese martial art that teaches self-defense by using circular motion to convert the energy of an attack against the attacker.
 It is for children who want to develop physical coordination, agility, attention to detail, growing attention span, and focus.
 In Aikido training, children learn throwing, falling, rolling, and training in traditional Samurai weapons, such as the sword and staff.
 Progression and testing in Aikido is based on the number of hours participated in training, and children follow a predefined curriculum as they progress in rank and skill.
 Depending on their size and weight, children can join the adult program between the ages of 12 and 14 and continue to work towards their black belt rank.

-Interested in signing up or learning about our schedule?
+Interested in signing up or learning more about our schedule?
 Click here to reach out!